- Tekla Structural Designer

-Located under the Confinement reinforcement heading in the wall properties, the Provide support regions setting determines the way each panel is divided into regions for the purpose of designing the confinement reinforcement.
+Located under the Confinement reinforcement heading in the column properties, the Provide support regions setting determines the way each stack is divided into regions for the purpose of designing the confinement reinforcement.

 - Checked - confinement reinforcement is designed separately in three regions.

-- Cleared - the same confinement reinforcement is designed for the whole panel.
+- Cleared - the same confinement reinforcement is designed for the whole stack.

-Located under the Slenderness heading in the wall properties, the significant parameter within the slenderness criteria is a choice of how the wall is contributing to the stability of the structure.
+Located under the Slenderness heading in the column properties, the significant parameter within the slenderness criteria is a choice of how the column is contributing to the stability of the structure.

 - bracing - provides lateral stability to the structure.